LatZee/SDO/README.md

 ## Wildfire

-Using Wildfire versions of the mod requires installation of standalone [Wildfire map mod frr v1.13](https://github.com/kitty624/JA2-v1.13-Wildfire-6.07-Map-Mod)
+Using Wildfire versions of the mod requires installation of standalone [Wildfire map mod for v1.13](https://github.com/kitty624/JA2-v1.13-Wildfire-6.07-Map-Mod)